asyrjasalo/RESTinstance/examples/0_hello.rst

 ------------------

 You should have Robot Framework and RESTinstance installed at this point.
-If not, see README.rst in the repository root for the instructions.
+If not, see README.md in the repository root for the instructions.

 We will use
 `https://jsonplaceholder.typicode.com/users <https://jsonplaceholder.typicode.com/users>`__ as the system under test (SUT) for all the examples.